Richie Sandoval became world champ in 1984

 Finally, in the fateful 7th round, Sandoval already looked spent, as Canizales dropped him twice.
 Referee Carlos Padilla let the fight continue and Sandoval was knocked flat with a straight left. and his head slammed down on the canvas.

 Padilla waved the fight over without counting and Sandoval, while being tended to by doctors, never moved for more then three minutes, while apparently suffering a seizure.

 The attending physicians and paramedics eventually got Sandoval onto a stretcher, quickly into an ambulance and to nearby Valley Medical Center.
 Sandoval was initially in serious condition, however, he recovered and regained consciousness that night.
 Amazingly, he actually was released from the hospital a couple of days later.
-He still has no memory of any part of the Canizales fight.
+Years later, Sandoval claimed to still have no memory of any part of the Canizales fight.

-And, the injury was serious enough, and scary enough, for Sandoval to retire for good at just 25 years of age and finished with an 29-1 record.
+And, the injury was serious enough, and scary enough, for Sandoval to retire for good at just 25 years of age and finish with an 29-1 pro record.

-Still, he fought on the biggest stage successfully in the early and mid-1980’s and his first title win came in a spectacular upset performance in 1984.
+Still, he fought on the biggest stage, successfully in the early and mid-1980’s and his first title win came in a spectacular upset performance to win a World title in 1984.